mathworks/simulation-platform/advanced-configuration.md

 workdir/manifests/v1/base/deploy0
 ```

-**Note: It is recommended to only modify the base manifest files while no cluster is created.** Otherwise a state mismatch may occur that'll prevent deletion or management of existing clusters.
+**Note: If you have multiple clusters, it is recommended to only modify the base manifest files while no cluster is created.** Otherwise a state mismatch may occur that'll prevent deletion or management of existing clusters.
 If the cluster specific `kustomization.yaml` files are modified, this is not an issue.
 However, note that the `kustomization.yaml` files will be deleted and regenerated for each `kubectl apply` operation, so the templates should be modified instead.
+If you only have one cluster, it is also safe to modify the manifest files and immediately apply them without deleting the cluster.

 #### Kubernetes wave 1